COSIMA/regional-mom6/docs/mom6-file-structure-primer.md

   A separate line for each boundary in our domain is included and also any additional tracers need to be specified here.

 * `MOM_override`:
   This file serves to override settings chosen in other input files.
 This is helpful for making a distinction between the thing you're fiddling with and 95% of the settings that you'll always be leaving alone.
-For instance, you might need to temporarily change your baroclinic (`DT`), tracer (`DT_THERM`) or barotropic (`DT_BT`) timesteps, or are doing perturbation experiments that require you to switch between different bathymetry files.
+For instance, you might need to temporarily change your baroclinic (`DT`), tracer (`DT_THERM`), or barotropic (`DT_BT`) timesteps, or are doing perturbation experiments that require you to switch between different bathymetry files.

 * `MOM_layout`:
   This file provides information on the model grid, processor layout and I/O layout.